This post is meant to help out creators who want to put themselves out there for work, preferably of the paid variety.

 As promised, I don’t have a lot more to add specifically for writers (because a lot of the above can still be applied to y’all), but here you go:

-You need a updated CV of the work you’ve done.
-That can include any written projects, including if you’ve written for web sites before as a news editor, or whatever.
+You need an updated CV of the work you’ve done.
+That can include any written projects, including if you’ve written for websites before as a news editor, or whatever.
 People just want to know that you can properly string together sentences.
 As time goes on and your portfolio grows, it’s definitely good to update your CV to include the work that most represents what you want to be doing and moving towards.

 If you’re listing all the sites you covered news and movie reviews for, it’s possible that you’ll keep getting asked to do that kind of work rather than, say, writing comic books.
 So just keep that in mind.